syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 ## PopupWidth

-Specifies the width of the popup list.
-By default, the popup width sets based on the width of the component.
+Specifies the Width of the popup list.
+By default, the popup Width sets based on the Width of the component.

 Default value of PopupWidth is `100%`